Adepurahul9/masscoders/README.md

 # masscoders
-this is my first github
+this is my first git Respodtory writer - Rahul